 The Company also manages capital to comply with the customary covenants on its debt.
 A common financial covenant for the Company's debentures and credit facilities is that total debt divided by total capitalization must be less than 75 per cent.
 The Company defines total debt as the sum of bank indebtedness, short-term debt, long-term debt and non-recourse long-term debt (including their respective current portions).
-It defines total capitalization as the sum of Class I and Class II Shares, contributed surplus, retained earnings, AOCI, NCI and total debt.
-Management maintains the debt capitalization ratio well below 75 per cent to sustain access to cost-effective financing.
+It defines total capitalization as the sum of Class A and Class B shares, contributed surplus, retained earnings, AOCI, equity preferred shares, NCI and total debt.
+Management maintains the debt capitalization ratio well below 75 per cent to sustain access to costeffective financing.